 Look for a company that has a reputation for being helpful and responsive.
 As one provider’s customers noted, great service means being “efficient, accurate, easy to work with, and provid[ing] clear explanations.”
 A good payroll partner will offer thorough onboarding and training to make sure you and your team feel confident using their system from day one.

-Find a Solution That Grows With You
+Step 5: Find a Partner That Can Grow With You

 Your agency is growing, and your payroll solution should be able to grow with you.
 The system you choose today needs to be flexible enough to handle your needs a year from now, or even five years from now.
 Are you planning to hire more caregivers?
 Expand into another state?
 Start offering employee benefits like health insurance or a retirement plan?